Banking in the European Union

 The main objective of the Regulation is to protect the consumer by preventing institutions from charging more for certain cross-border payments in euro than for corresponding payments in euro processed within the Member State.
 Further to this the Regulations require institutions to be transparent with their charges for such payments and to provide International Bank Account Numbers (IBAN) and Bank Identifier Codes (BIC) in order to facilitate cross-border credit transfers.
 An institution is defined as “any natural or legal person which, by way of business, executes cross-border payments.”

-The Regulation applies to cross-border payments in euro up to €50,000 within the Community.
-Cross border payments are credit transfers, cash withdrawals at cash dispensers and payments by means of debit and credit cards.
+The Regulation applies to cross-border payments in euro up to €50,000 within the EU.
+Cross-border payments are credit transfers, cash withdrawals at cash dispensers and payments by means of debit and credit cards.
 The Regulation does not apply to payments made by cheque, as there is no central cheque clearing system within the euro area.
 Cheques and bank drafts accordingly entail higher processing costs.

 The three main provisions of the Regulation that institutions have to comply with are: